ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

         auto bag_message = std::make_shared<rosbag2_storage::SerializedBagMessage>();

 The next block of code is somewhat complex due to the memory management requirements of working directly with serialised data from the middleware.
-The memory of the serialised data is owned by the ``SerializedMessage`` object, but the ``SerializedBagMessage`` object we will pas to the bag must own the memory.
+The memory of the serialised data is owned by the ``SerializedMessage`` object, but the ``SerializedBagMessage`` object we will pass to the bag must own the memory.
 Otherwise the memory might go out of scope and be deleted before it is written to the bag, causing a memory access error.
 To prevent this, we call ``release_rcl_serialized_message()`` on the ``SerializedMessage`` object.
 This causes it to release its ownership of the memory, allowing the ``SerializedBagMessage`` to take ownership.